 I thought about how well I manage my diabetes and yet “diabetes burnout” still got to me:

-“There have to be more people like me — people living with chronic disease who don’t realize that they are susceptible to developing depression and other mental health issues.
-There must be Type 1 diabetics out there seeking help but don’t feel completely understood.
-Where are all the counselors, psychologists, and coaches with Type 1 Diabetes?
+“There have to be more people like me—people living with chronic disease who don’t realize that they are susceptible to developing depression and other mental health issues.
+There must be people with type 1 diabetes out there seeking help but don’t feel completely understood.
+Where are all the counselors, psychologists and coaches with type 1 diabetes?
 What can I do to help?”

-No one can argue that Type 1 diabetics don’t have a lot to handle.
+No one can argue that people with type 1 diabetes don’t have a lot to handle.
 We are constantly adapting, and we have no choice but to be our own physicians on a minute-by-minute basis.
 And that requires more discipline than anyone is born to handle; it has to be developed.
-We may be healthy mentally, but when you tack on a disease that won’t give you break, ever — Yeah, anyone would go crazy.
+We may be healthy mentally, but when you tack on a disease that won’t give you break, ever—Yeah, anyone would go crazy.
 Anyone would get tired.
 Anyone would want to give up.
-But you don’t have to give up — there IS help out there.
+But you don’t have to give up— there IS help out there.

 We all need a hand to hold from time to time, and I’m offering mine.